Robitussin Pediatric Cough & Cold Long-Acting

 Robitussin Pediatric Cough & Cold Long-Acting may also be used for purposes not listed in this medication guide.

-Do not use Robitussin Pediatric Cough & Cold Long-Acting if you have taken an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+Do not use Robitussin Pediatric Cough & Cold Long-Acting if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Before taking this medicine